Making a decision about your pregnancy options, including adoption and abortion.

-- Learn about abortion services, covered under the Medical Services Plan in BC; an option to end a pregnancy early by medical or surgical intervention.
-If this is an option you are considering, detailed counseling is available.
+- Learn about abortion services, covered under the Medical Services Plan in B.C.; an option to end a pregnancy early by medical or surgical intervention.
+If this is an option you are considering, detailed counselling is available.
 Abortions are safest when done early in pregnancy.
 Contact your family doctor or learn more about the clinic options listed below.

 Visit Options for Sexual Health: Making decisions about your pregnancy to review important questions to consider before you make your decision.